Interview with Abundia Alvarado of Mariposas Rebeldes

-Abundia Alvarado is a co-founder of Mariposas Rebeldes and a member of the movement to protect Weelaunee Forest from the construction of Cop City.
-She is a Nahuatl and Apache trans femme migrant organizing between Atlanta and Tennessee.
-We spoke about Abundia’s life’s philosophy, its roots, and how it has shaped the trajectory of her organizing.
+Interview with Abundia Alvarado, a co-founder of Mariposas Rebeldes and a member of the movement to protect Weelaunee Forest from the construction of Cop City.

 There is no question that “cancel culture” is a legitimate tool of a vibrant democratic culture, especially as it allows the powerless to redress the abuses and the offensive behavior directed at them by powerful public figures.